lovehifi/raudiobub/README.md

 >
 BubbleUPnP Server will automatically detect Jellyfin or Emby Server for the Media Server tab.
 >
-You can install Asset UPnP DLNA, MinimServer, MiniDLNA, etc., for BubbleUPnP Server.
+You can install other Asset UPnP DLNA, MinimServer, MiniDLNA, etc., for BubbleUPnP Server.
 >
+> Use rAudio to connect to BubbleUPnP Server to play your music on (Jellyfin, Emby, Asset UPnP DLNA, MinimServer, MiniDLNA, etc)